 - Where to start, the lessons learned and how to roll out a comprehensive data quality solution

-- How to establish a business focus on data quality and developing effective data quality metrics
+- How to establish a business focus on data quality and developing effective data quality metrics (aligning with data quality dimensions)

 - Using new and emerging technologies to improve data quality and automate data quality processes